shubhamjha16/XINOVAv2/README.md

 -   **Initial Analysis:** Get a list of potential conditions based on your symptoms, including estimated probabilities and reasoning (AI-generated, not a diagnosis).
 -   **Clarifying Questions:** Answer AI-generated multiple-choice questions to help refine the analysis.
 -   **Refined Assessment:** View an updated list of potential conditions based on your answers.
--   **General Advice:** Receive general, non-pharmacological suggestions related to the potential conditions (e.g., rest, hydration).
+-   **General Advice:** Receive general suggestions related to the potential conditions, including potential medications.

 **IMPORTANT DISCLAIMER:** This application uses AI and is not a substitute for professional medical evaluation.
 Always consult a qualified healthcare provider for diagnosis and treatment.
+The medication suggestions are AI-generated and require professional consultation.

 ## Tech Stack